When we lose weight successfully, we tend to weigh ourselves a lot to monitor the weight.

 Researchers recruited 18 weight-loss maintainers and 18 people with normal stable weight in their life.

 The two groups answered questions about their strategies, rules or habits to control weight either after weight loss or during their whole life.
-They also reported the frequency and reasons of self-weighing.
+They also reported the frequency and reasons for self-weighing.

 In addition, weight-loss maintainers were more watchful about their diet and physical activity, but people with stable weight could control their eating better (e.g., having enough food without overeating).